c0pperdragon/Amiga-Digital-Video/README.md

 ## Compatibility

-The first revision of the adapter board works with PAL and NTSC Amigas that have an OCS Denise (8362 variants).
-A second version of the board (V2) also supports a DIP-48 8373 SuperDenise (sorry, Amiga 600 users), but only as long as none of the ECS screen modes are used.
+The first revision of the adapter board works with PAL and NTSC Amigas that have an OCS Denise (8362 variants).The current version of the board (V2) also supports a DIP-48 8373 SuperDenise (sorry, Amiga 600 users), but only as long as none of the ECS screen modes are used.

 Please note that the HDMI signal will not carry any audio.
 You still need to get the audio signal from